ga-wdi-boston/ruby-enumerable-assessment/README.md

 **Unless explicitly disallowed, you may use any method or feature ruby provides to complete the prompts.**

-Check your answers by running `rspec`.
+Check your answers by running `rake test`.

 When you are done, commit, push your changes, and submit a pull request.